Frequently Asked Questions

 Do you have payment plan options?
 There are options available once we have determined a course of treatment.

 Are there any discounts, packages, or other options available to offset the expense of regular treatment?
 There are several options available to offset the cost of regular treatment.
-These options are usually discussed during your initial intake and arrangements are made on an individual basis with you’re practitioner to ensure that you can get the care required.
+These options are usually discussed during your initial intake and arrangements are made on an individual basis with your practitioner to ensure that you can get the care required.